udacity/create-your-own-adventure/english/marshmallow.md

 You notice your pants are now glowing, so you must have been holding the wand upside down.

+Now is probably a swell time to appreciate just how snappy a dresser you really [are](jack-the-fripper/jack-the-fripper/.md)!

 Suddenly, you become aware of the need to take a leak.
 You can't hold it.
 You wonder, Are glowing pants waterproof?
 You [Look for a toilet](./eating-walls/find-a-toilet/find-a-toilet.md)